- Do not dial a leading ‘0’ in the international call sequence – it is only used in Germany for domestic long distance calls.

 The first two to five digits are an area (geographic) code.

-The backwards slash (‘/’) is used in Germany telephone numbers to show the separation between the area code and the local subscriber number.
+The backward slash (‘/’) is used in Germany telephone numbers to show the separation between the area code and the local subscriber number.

 Mobile numbers start with area codes 015, 016, and 017.

 The Neues Museum lists its phone number in Berlin as +49 (0)30 /266424242.

 |country code for Germany||geographic (area) code for Berlin||local phone number within Berlin|

 The ‘0’ in brackets represents the trunk prefix that is only used for dialing domestically.